raspberrypi/documentation/configuration/config-txt.md

 # config.txt

-As the raspberry PI doesn't have a conventional BIOS, the various system configuration parameters that would normally be kept and set using the BIOS are now stored on a text file named "config.txt".
+As the raspberry PI doesn't have a conventional BIOS, the various system configuration parameters that would normally be kept and set using a BIOS are stored as a text file named "config.txt".

 The Raspberry Pi config.txt file is read by the GPU before the ARM core is initialised.

 This file is an optional file on the boot partition.
-It would normally be accessible as /boot/config.txt from Linux, but from Windows (or OS X) it would be seen as a file in the accessible part of the card.
+It is normally accessible as /boot/config.txt from Linux, but from Windows (or OS X) it is seen as a file in the accessible part of the card.

 You can get your current active settings with the following commands:
 ```